gonend/T_G_PlayerIdentifier/README.md

 Explain how to run the automated tests for this system

 Break down into end to end tests
 Explain what these tests test and why

 Copy code
-Give an example
-And coding style tests
-Explain what these tests test and why

-Copy code